Algebro-geometrical orientifolds and IR dualities: Algebro-geometrical orientifold and IR dualities

 \subsection{Different number of external points: $\Delta P_e=1$}

-Let us consider the conifold $\mathcal{C}$ and $\frac{\mathbb{C}^2}{\mathbb{Z}_2}\times \mathbb{C}$; for toric diagrams and toric data we refer to Examples \ref{exc3} and \ref{excon}.
+Let us consider the conifold $\mathcal{C}$ and $\frac{\mathbb{C}^2}{\mathbb{Z}_2}\times \mathbb{C}$; for toric diagrams and toric data we refer to Examples in Paragraph \ref{exc3}.
 Moreover, in those examples determination of the equations that describe the CY cones have already been done.
-The conifold has I scenario orientifold while $\frac{\mathbb{C}^3}{\mathbb{Z}_2}$ has III scenario orientifold and the two theories are IR duals.
+The conifold has scenario I orientifold while $\frac{\mathbb{C}^3}{\mathbb{Z}_2}$ has scenario III orientifold and the two theories are IR duals.
 The set of equations for the two theories are

-Now we have to map the two equations in all possible ways remembering that after the orientifold action the toric diagram are mapped into each other and so the coordinate $z_i$ are effectively the same.
-However, if we want to keep track of the different $R$-charges associated to the homogeneous coordinate $z_i$ of the two different toric diagram, so the $R$-chagres $b_i=b_i^{\Omega}$ and $a_i$, we must remember that we have to associate a different set of $R$-charges at those $z_i$ belonging to different equations and so different theories.
+Now we have to map the two equations in all possible ways remembering that after the orientifold action the toric diagrams are mapped into each other and so the coordinates $z_i$ are effectively the same.
+However, if we want to keep track of the different $R$-charges associated to the homogeneous coordinate $z_i$ of the two different toric diagrams, so the $R$-charges $b_i=b_i^{\Omega}$ and $a_i$, we must remember that we have to associate a different set of $R$-charges at those $z_i$ belonging to different equations and so different theories.
 We have to consider the following mappings: